As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.

 Less Equipment

-Another factor that slows down the capacity of SID production is the availability of manpower.
+Another factor that slows down the capacity of SID production is the availability of machinery.
 In order to meet the growing number of applicants, proper and enough equipment is also needed.

 And by the way, MARINA may declare SID to be mandatory.

-Since we are recognized as the first ratifying country meeting international requirement for Seafarer’s Identity Document, we may soon be required to have it before traveling abroad.
+Since we are recognized as the first ratifying country meeting the international requirements for the Seafarer’s Identity Document, we may soon be required to have it before traveling abroad.

 Fixers!